Santa Cruz Skateboard is the oldest continuous skateboard company in the world. This is its story.

 Action sports stores from around the world were able to find, choose, pre-book, and buy what they would sell to their customers in the next season.

-Leading up to the trade show, the California skate company put their final colors and touches to what they called "The Terrorist Series."
+Leading up to the trade show, the California skate company put their final colors and touches on what they called "The Terrorist Series."

 On September 10, 2001, the brand's executives went home and went to bed.
 The next morning they awoke and saw the state that the world was in.